bwplotka/my/web/content/posts/golang-memory-monitoring.md

 In essence Go 1.11 was mostly using `MADV_DONTNEED` whereas Go 1.12 where possible uses `MADV_FREE`.
 As you can read in the descriptions above, the latter tells the kernel to not free resources associated with the given range until memory pressure occurs.
-Memory pressure means that other processes or the kernel itself does not have enough memory in the unused pool to satisfy their needs.
+Memory pressure means that other processes or the kernel itself do not have enough memory in the unused pool to satisfy their needs.

 In my opinion, this change makes a lot of sense, especially in a Kubernetes/container environment, where the general pattern is to use a single process per container.
-Since memory limits are enforced on a per container basic, releasing memory immediately from the only process that is running inside of it is mostly wasted work.
+Since memory limits are enforced on a per container basis, releasing memory immediately for the only process that is running inside of it is mostly wasted work.

 Having the Go process using exclusively 100% of memory specified in the limits can be beneficial for overall container workload performance.
 However as you've seen, it makes monitoring a bit more difficult.